OmarAglan/Baa/docs/USER_GUIDE.md

 # Baa User Guide

 Welcome to Baa (باء)!
-This guide will help you write your first Arabic computer program.
+This guide will help you write your first Arabic computer program and use the Baa compiler toolchain.

 ---